-Adjustment identified in first quarter 2019 Rationale for exclusion Catastrophe losses of CNA in excess of, but not less than, CNA's budgeted amount The Compensation Committee excluded this item because the level of catastrophes that impact a property and casualty insurer is, of course, unpredictable and, accordingly, not an appropriate way to measure performance.
-On the other hand, performance-based income should not be increased just because of a low level of catastrophes in any year.
-The Compensation Committee determined that the amount for catastrophe losses budgeted at the beginning of the year - which at times has been higher or lower than the actual level of catastrophe losses - is preferable for measuring performance.
-Charges relating to the disposition, by judgment or settlement, of smoking- and health-related litigation The company's former subsidiary, Lorillard, Inc., has been subject to numerous claims for damages related to its cigarette business allegedly resulting from actions taken many years ago.
+Adjustment identified in first quarter 2020 Rationale for exclusion Charges relating to the disposition, by judgment or settlement, of smoking- and health-related litigation The company's former subsidiary, Lorillard, Inc., has been subject to numerous claims for damages related to its cigarette business allegedly resulting from actions taken many years ago.
 In connection with the 2008 disposition of Lorillard, Lorillard indemnified the company from any and all claims relating to the operation of its business, including smoking and health claims.
 In light of this, the Compensation Committee determined that any charges of this nature would not be appropriate in determining performance-based income.
-Any net income or loss attributable to changes in deferred income tax assets and liabilities resulting from a change in income tax rates in 2019 Several of Loews's subsidiaries, by the nature of their business, recognize significant deferred income tax assets and liabilities, which have accumulated over many years.
+Any net income or loss attributable to changes in deferred income tax assets and liabilities resulting from a change in income tax rates in 2020 Several of Loews's subsidiaries, by the nature of their business, recognize significant deferred income tax assets and liabilities, which have accumulated over many years.
 A change in the income tax rate could have a significant impact on these deferred tax items and on Loews's net income since the impact in the year of this change would involve the entire historical balance of deferred tax assets or liabilities.
 The Compensation Committee determined to exclude this item since any change in income tax rates is, of course, unpredictable and not within the company's control, and the resulting impact on net income and loss would not be a suitable indication of performance.
 Any gain or loss on disposal of discontinued operations (but not income from operations of the discontinued operations) The Compensation Committee determined to exclude both gains and losses from the disposal of discontinued operations in the belief that the results from a disposition, whether positive or negative, relate to the generally multi-year holding period of the asset disposed of, even though recognized in the year of disposal.
 Therefore, any such gains or losses could distort net income in the year of disposition.

-For 2019, performance-based income ultimately amounted to \$1,139 million compared to consolidated net income of \$932 million.
+For 2020, performance-based income ultimately amounted to \$836 million compared to consolidated net loss of \$931 million.